 “Three Times the Growth!”

 There are hundreds of testimonials from people who used castor oil to increase their hair growth 3-5x the normal rate.
 A friend of mine was struggling with postpartum hair loss and even once her hair loss slowed, regrowing her hair was difficult.

 She measured her hair growth for a month and it grew almost half an inch.
 The next month, after using castor oil hair treatments twice a week, her hair had grown almost 2 inches.
 She tested this again the following month and noticed the same result and that her hair was dramatically thicker.

 What Type of Castor Oil for Hair?

 There are several options for castor oil hair treatments.
 I prefer to make my own, but there are some pre-made options (this is a good one that I’ve tried in the past).

-To make my own, I mix castor oil with another hair-healthy oil and herbs to help support scalp health.
+To make my own, I mix castor oil with another hair-healthy oil (options listed below) and herbs to help support scalp health.
 Unrefined and cold pressed hexane free castor oil is preferred.